Closing date: September 30, 2021

 CONTRACT TYPE: Specific Purpose

-A doctoral degree (level 10 NFQ) in engineering, physics, or materials science.
+A doctoral degree (level 10 NFQ) in Sustainable composite materials.

 OVERALL PURPOSE OF THE JOB: